mxcl/Path.swift/README.md

 This is explicit, not hiding anything that code-review may miss and preventing common bugs like accidentally creating `Path` objects from strings you did not expect to be relative.

+Our initializer is nameless because we conform to `LosslessStringConvertible`, the same conformance as that `Int`, `Float` etc. conform.
+The protocol enforces a nameless initialization and since it is appropriate for us to conform to it, we do.

 ## Extensions